HighviewPower/featurewiz_polars/README.md

 #### Arguments:

 *   **`estimator`**  (estimator object, *optional*): This argument is used to by featurewiz to do the feature selection.
-        You can try other estimators but currently, only XGBoost, RandomForest and LightGBM are allowed.
+        Only the following model estimators are supported: XGBoost, CatBoost, RandomForest and LightGBM
-        CatBoost is available but giving an error with Polars.

 *   **`model`** (estimator object, *optional*): This estimator is used in the pipeline to train a new model `after feature selection`.
         If `None`, a default estimator (Random Forest) will be trained after selection.
 Defaults to `None`.
         This `model` argument can be different from the `estimator` argument above.
+        Only the following model estimators are supported: XGBoost, CatBoost, RandomForest and LightGBM

 *   **`model_type`** (str, *optional*): The type of model to be built (`'classification'` or `'regression'`).
 Determines the appropriate preprocessing and feature selection strategies.
 Defaults to `'classification'`.